Apply now and start September 2020

+The curriculum places emphasis on the development of skills and critical and contextual knowledge, and is delivered through a series of activities and elective projects including: Editorial, Documentary, Photojournalism, Moving Image, Film, Advertising, Fashion, Corporate, Portraiture, Landscape, Exhibition and Curatorial.
 You will explore the work of key practitioners and further enhance your understanding of photography within historical, cultural and economic contexts.
 You will have the opportunity to participate in new business start-up activities with our Enterprise Partners Network, which will encourage you to adopt an entrepreneurial outlook.
-Within the course you will also have the opportunity to take additional elective modules that enable articulation onto the BA (Hons) Communication Design and specialise in the photography pathways.

 Years 1 & 2

 The first two years are delivered by our partner Further Education Colleges.

 You will undertake project work that develops your expertise and interests in preparation for your Final Major Project in Semester 2.
 You will then further your knowledge and experience within a professional context and develop outputs that lead towards potential career pathways.

 Modules and delivery order may change for operational purposes The University regularly reviews its courses.
 Course content and structure may change over time.
 See our course and module disclaimer for more information.Detailed module information

 Learning through doing is an integral part of this course and enables you to gain first-hand experience of the industry.
 The projects undertaken will test your intellectual and creative application of ideas and you will be introduced to new business concepts to develop your abilities in team and individual projects.

 You will be provided with dedicated studio space at Gray’s to help develop your own thoughts and ideas, an integral part to your learning journey.

 Years 1 and 2 are delivered by our partner Further Education Colleges.